About the Penang Hat Yai Train

 From there, you can then take a Shuttle service to Hat Yai.

-Please Note : train 36 used to depart from Butterworth to Hat Yai, but now originates from the border station at Padang Besar.
+Please Note: train number 36 used to depart from Butterworth to Hat Yai then on to Bangkok - This train now originates from the border station at Padang Besar.

-The new KTM Komuter trains are a very cheap way to travel into Thailand.
+The new KTM Komuter trains are a very cheap way to travel to Thailand from Malaysia.

-Departures are frequent throughout the day, leaving Butterworth every one to two hours apart.
+Departures are frequent throughout the day, leaving Butterworth Railway Station every one to two hours apart.